thanujagalla/web-development-task-3/README.md

 Through this task, I improved my understanding of responsive design using media queries, DOM manipulation in JavaScript, and integrating external APIs.
 It also helped me enhance my ability to create engaging user interfaces with dynamic behaviour.

-In the future, I plan to enhance this project by adding features like a quiz timer, progress bar, animations.

-I am grateful to ApexPlanet for providing this opportunity to learn and work on practical projects that improve my development skills.